 Existing research suggests that the study and practice of AI and data ethics has platformed certain types of research approaches, practitioners and ethical perspectives to the exclusion of others.
-Initial JUST AI research demonstrates that the most frequently cited papers in the UK AI ethics field are by White scholars, and that they refer primarily to ethical frameworks developed from the positions of European and North American philosophy.
+Initial JUST AI research demonstrates that the most frequently cited papers in the UK AI ethics field refer primarily to ethical frameworks developed from the positions of European and North American philosophy.